top of page

 Eyes should be half-open, gazing down at about 45 degrees, gently focused.
 Keeping the eyes slightly open helps to keep you here, now.
 Sway slightly back and forth to find and settle in to your posture's true center.

 Important: if possible, do NOT sit in a "knees up" or "criss-cross applesauce" cross-legged position.
-See image below.
+See example of this below.
 This posture tends to stress the lower back and also the shins/ankles.
 Most importantly, it lacks the stability of other positions.

 Screen Shot 2020-06-20 at 7.15.53 AM.png